 Space remains in some mentoring circles and students are welcome to join this spring.

 To apply, please submit a brief survey and description of interest.

-You will be notified via your UB email if you have been selected.
+You will be notified via your UB email regarding your mentoring circle match.